Recently, there’s been bail bondsmen making news, both locally and nationally. So I thought I would post a bail bondsman news article.

 Outlaw Country Singer Randy Howard Dies in Shootout With Bail Bondsman

-Several national news outlets, including The Blaze, has reported a country music singer was killed in a shootout with a bail bondsman.
+Several national news outlets, including The Guardian, has reported a country music singer was killed in a shootout with a bail bondsman.

 However, he missed his court appearance, and judging from his attitude, didn’t plan on going to court at all.
 Terry Dotson, a friend of Howard’s, said he attempted to take Howard to his court appearance but Howard refused to go.
 He indicated Howard said he would not go back to jail.